kudobuilder/kudo/STYLEGUIDE.md

 ### import

-The general golang approach is to have a line of separation between golang libraries and external packages.
-We prefer to have an additional line of separation grouping K8S packages.
+The general Golang approach is to have a line of separation between Golang libraries and external packages.
+We prefer to have an additional line of separation grouping Kubernetes packages.
 Example:

 ```
 import (